RobelBenyam/Botaye/README.md

-# Botaye - Property Management System 🏠
+# Bottaye - Property Management System 🏠

 A modern, responsive property management application built with React, TypeScript, and Tailwind CSS.

-## About Botaye
+## About Bottaye

-Botaye is a comprehensive property management platform designed to streamline real estate operations with modern technology and intuitive user experience.
+Bottaye is a comprehensive property management platform designed to streamline real estate operations with modern technology and intuitive user experience.

 ## Features